mulllhausen/analysis.null.place/.source/themes/thematrix/plugins/media-reviews/README.md

 just as if the user had clicked the search button with an empty search box and the sort mode in its default position.
 This causes the page to download the `list-highest-rating.json` and `search-index-highest-rating.json` files.
-The files are saved in generic _list_ and _search index_ variables for later.
+The files are saved in the `full_list` and `search_index` variables for later.
 Any time the sort mode is changed by the user, these same variables are updated by downloading and parsing the 2 corresponding json files.
-A third generic variable - _filtered list_ - is populated with a subset of data from _list_.
-If the search box is empty then _filtered list_ contains all the indexes of _list_.
-However, if the search box contains text then only the indexes of items from _list_ that are relevant to the search text appear in _filtered list_.
-This way, the _filtered list_ is updated as the user types in the search box using the static data from _list_.
-As a shortcut, if _filtered list_ and _list_ are the same then _filtered list_ is set to "all".
+A third variable - `filtered_list` - is populated with a subset of data from `full_list`.
+If the search box is empty then `filtered_list` contains all the indexes of `full_list`.
+However, if the search box contains text then only the indexes of items from `full_list` that are relevant to the search text appear in `filtered_list`.
+This way, `filtered_list` is updated as the user types in the search box using the static data from `full_list`.
+As a shortcut, if `filtered_list` has every index of `full_list` then `filtered_list` is set to "all".
 This is much quicker than populating a list with potentially millions of entries which are not needed.

 The logical steps to get all data for a review are:

     counter value
             |
             v
-    filtered list index
+    filtered_list index
             |
             v
-    list item (gives data file <id> & <hash>)
+    full_list item (gives data file <id> & <hash>)
             |
             v
     download data using <id> & <hash>